Advances in the Shannon Capacity of Graphs: Introduction

-While investigating the properties of the Shannon capacity, it is worth keeping in mind the more general concept of the asymptotic spectrum of graphs, introduced by Zuiddam \cite{Zuiddam19,WigdersonZ23,BuysPZ25,BoerBZ24}, which delineates a space of graph parameters that remain invariant under graph isomorphisms.
+While exploring properties of the Shannon capacity, it is worth keeping in mind the more general concept of the asymptotic spectrum of graphs, introduced by Zuiddam \cite{Zuiddam19,WigdersonZ23,BuysPZ25,BoerBZ24}, which delineates a space of graph parameters that remain invariant under graph isomorphisms.
 This space is characterized by the following unique properties: additivity under disjoint union of graphs, multiplicativity under strong product of graphs, normalization for a simple graph with a single vertex, and monotonicity under graph complement homomorphisms.
-Building upon Strassen's theory of the asymptotic spectra \cite{Strassen88}, a novel dual characterization of the Shannon capacity of a graph is derived in \cite{Zuiddam19}, expressed as the minimum over the elements of its asymptotic spectrum.
-By confirming that various graph invariants, including the Lov\'{a}sz $\vartheta$-function \cite{Lovasz79} and the fractional Haemers bound \cite{BukhC19}, are elements of the asymptotic spectrum of a graph (spectral points), it can be deduced that these elements indeed serve as upper bounds on the Shannon capacity of a graph.
+Building upon Strassen's theory of asymptotic spectra \cite{Strassen88}, a novel dual characterization of the Shannon capacity of a graph is derived in \cite{Zuiddam19}, expressed as the minimum over the elements of its asymptotic spectrum.
+By confirming that various graph invariants, including the Lov\'{a}sz $\vartheta$-function \cite{Lovasz79} and the fractional Haemers' bound \cite{BukhC19}, are elements of the asymptotic spectrum of a graph (spectral points), it can be deduced that these elements indeed serve as upper bounds on the Shannon capacity of a graph.
 For further exploration, the comprehensive paper by Wigderson and Zuiddam \cite{WigdersonZ23} provides a survey on Strassen’s theory of the asymptotic spectra and its application areas, including the Shannon capacity of graphs.

-Several properties of the Shannon capacity have been explored, and many questions are left open.
-One of the most basic open questions is the determination of the Shannon capacity of cycle graphs of odd length larger than~5.
+Several further properties of the Shannon capacity have been studied.
+For example, the recent work \cite{AbiadDF26} analyzes the Shannon capacity of the distance-$k$ power of a graph using tools from spectral graph theory and linear optimization methods.
+Despite this progress, many fundamental questions remain open.
+Among the most basic is the determination of the Shannon capacity of odd cycle graphs of length greater than~5 \cite{Lovasz79,Bohman05b,BoerBZ24,PolakS19}.